Porsche - Tyres

 Featuring a shallower tread depth, specialised tread pattern and substructure, these tyres are designed for use on racing circuits: for driver safety training, performance driving training and motorsport.
 Providing better dry weather grip than normal street tyres, they also offer optimised wear characteristics.

-Following the N, a second letter indicates the model line.
+Following the N, a second letter indicates the model line and a number the tyre version.
 Further details can be found in each tyre’s technical data.

-For example, the Porsche 992 tyre will be marked NA, indicating it is:
+For example, the Porsche Macan tyre will be marked NE0, indicating:

 N – approved by Porsche